-In 1797, The First Society for Social and Public Worship in the Town of Burlington was formed by the citizens who wanted a church.
-Church-going was not a high priority among Americans after the Revolution.
-Only 51 of about 2000 Burlington residents were interested.
+In 1797, the “First Society for Social and Public Worship in the Town of Burlington” was founded by those citizens who wanted religious services to be available in the community.
+Church-going was not a high priority among Americans after the Revolution, and only a few of the about 2000 Burlington residents were interested.

 The Brick Meeting House

 In 1814 the Society purchased, for $1000, a five-acre overgrown pasture on the northern edge of the village of Burlington.
 The Brick Meeting House — as it was called — was built in 1816.
 The massive timbers came from the Browns River Valley, the brick was fired in Burlington, the foundation stone came from the local quarry, and the nails were hammered by hand.
 Costing $22,185.34, it is the oldest surviving place of worship in the City and the most recognized landmark of Burlington.